 In this face-off between the two brands, it is hard to determine a winner: both cameras have a sensor with a megapixel count between 20 and 24.
 The D7500 is better at handling high ISO sensitivity and its color rendition is also more accurate; on the other hand, the 80D is much better at capturing video and has a very effective Dual AF.
 The D7500’s case is more refined and more resilient; it also has 2 SD slots and now has a pivoting touchscreen.

 Pentax’s K-3 II is the spearhead for professional excursion DSLR cameras, with a weatherproof case, a 24 megapixel APS-C stabilized sensor – without a low-pass filter – a 100% viewfinder and very good responsiveness whether you are using the SAFOX 11 to 27 collimator autofocus or taking 8.3 images/second in burst mode (JPG or RAW format).
 This camera also has a GPS and WiFi, but no built-in flash.
 The GPS, in addition to allowing you to geotag your photos, also has an astronomical tracking function which could be interesting for astrophotographers.
 This camera introduces a nice new feature: the Resolution mode which allows you to take several photos and to create a file without moiré and with superior sharpness.
-The camera can be purchased starting at 846 dollars.
+The camera can be purchased starting at 799 dollars.
+(Check current price and user reviews on Amazon)

 Nikon D500 and Canon 7D Mark II, the professional APS-C DSLR cameras